Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-For these four partitions, we then evaluate the marginal two-step Shapley explanations for each predictor and for each group (via summation) per model.
-Subsequently, we compute the $L^2(\P)$-norms of the difference between (vectors of) individual explanations for the two models, and the same for the vectors of group explanations.
-These are plotted in Figure \ref{fig::Expl_Diff_Tot_Ind_Group} together with the norm of the model difference.
-As we see in the plot, the total group explanation differences are smaller than the respective total individual explanation differences.
-Furthermore, as we reach partition $\cP_{14}$, observe that the total group explanation difference in that case becomes approximately equal to the norm of the difference of the models, illustrating the alleviation of the Rashomon effect due to weak dependence between groups.
+To contrast the stabilization effect between individual and group explanations, we evaluate the length of the vectors $\beta(f_*-f_k,\cP)=\{\beta_i(f_*-f_k,\cP)\}_{i \in N}$ and $\beta^{\cP}(f_*-f_k,\cP)=\{\beta^{\cP}_{j}(f_*-f_k,\cP)\}_{j \in M}$ and compute the maximum of these quantities across all models $k\in\{1,\dots,20\}$.
+These are plotted in Figure \ref{fig::Expl_Diff_Tot_Ind_Group_singl} together with the norm of the maximum model difference.
+As we see in the plot, the total group explanation differences are smaller than the respective total individual ones, showcasing the gain in stability when considering explanations of groups.
+Furthermore, as we reach partition $\cP_{0.77}$, observe that the total group explanation difference becomes approximately equal to the norm of the difference of the models, illustrating the alleviation of the Rashomon effect due to weaker dependencies between the groups.
+Note that in Figure \ref{fig::Expl_Diff_Tot_Ind_Group_nosingl} we have removed the energy contributed by singletons from both individual and group explanation vectors, since these do not have any effect on the norm evaluation between the two.

-The norms of the aggregate explanation differences for each group versus the norms of the group explanations are plotted in Figure \ref{fig::group_vs_aggr} across the four partitions.
-Note that the blue color bars correspond to singletons, which is why there is only one bar.
-We point out that any predictor independent from the rest will always form a singleton and, according to Proposition \ref{prop::unifcoalexpl}, its marginal and conditional two-step Shapley values coincide and are equal to the quotient Shapley.
-Thus, it is not surprising that differences in singletons satisfy the $L^2(P_X)$-bound of Remark \ref{rem::stab_quotient}.

-Furthermore, consider the group of predictors $\{X_9, X_{10}, X_{11}, X_{12}\}$ from partition $\cP_6$.
-Observe that it coalesces with other groups as we reach partition $\cP_{14}$.
-The aggregate difference explanations versus those of the group ones for this particular group are of note.

-Specifically, observe that the group difference explanations remains roughly at the same level below the norm of the model difference, while the aggregate explanations for this group across the four partitions increases as we move from $\cP_6$ to $\cP_{14}$ (beyond the norm of the model difference).
-As before, this illustrates the benefit of computing group explanations which makes the Rashomon effect less pronounced.

-In conclusion, given the weak dependencies that exist in this dataset and the fact that we used similar machine learning models, the Rashomon effect in general is not as prominent as in the synthetic example from \S\ref{sec::pedag_example}, but it is indeed still present.
-Nevertheless, Figure \ref{fig::Expl_Diff_Tot_Ind_Group} still portrays this effect and its alleviation due to grouping.
+Given that the dependencies are not very strong in the Default of Credit Clients dataset, as seen in the partition tree in Figure \ref{fig::MIC_tree_credit_2}, note that the Rashomon effect in general is not as prominent as in the synthetic example from \S\ref{sec::pedag_example}, but it is still present.
+Nevertheless, Figure \ref{fig::Expl_Diff_Tot_Ind_Group_} still portrays this effect and its alleviation when predictor groups are considered based on dependencies.